What is the Difference Between Interstate and Intrastate?

-Interstate trucking carriers transport loads across state and country lines.
-These trucking companies are required to register with the Federal Secretary of Transportation and are required to adhere by Federal Motor Carrier Safety Association (FMCSA) laws and regulations.
+Interstate trucking carriers transport loads across state, and country lines.
+These trucking companies are required to register with the Federal Secretary of Transportation and are required to adhere to Federal Motor Carrier Safety Association (FMCSA) laws and regulations.

 Intrastate trucking carriers transport loads within the state they started in.
 They follow individual state laws.

 Unfortunately, truck accidents happen with both interstate and intrastate commercial vehicles.
 Since truck accident legal cases are a specialized style of lawsuit, it is important to look for a lawyer who has handled several similar cases in the past.

 A representing lawyer needs to have the knowledge and resources to handle liability litigations against large trucking companies, truck manufacturers, and commercial insurance companies, to name a few.
 He or she also must understand how the laws differ depending upon whether the truck operates interstate or intrastate, and if intrastate, the laws of the state where the accident happened.

 If you find yourself in a situation where you have been involved in an accident with a transportation truck, we can help you navigate through the process.
 We offer a large variety of information, available easily and in minutes from our website.
 Or you can call us for free legal advice on your case.

 Examples of Interstate Trucks

 There are many examples of trucking companies that operate interstate, transporting loads through more than one state and/or country.
 These trucks sometimes are larger because they carry larger and heavier loads.